Sourcerer: Sample-based Maximum Entropy Source Distribution Estimation: Summary and Discussion

 \section{Summary and Discussion}

-In this work, we introduced Sourcerer as a framework to estimate source distributions given datasets of observations.
+In this work, we introduced Sourcerer as a method to estimate source distributions of simulator parameters given datasets of observations.
 This is a common problem setting across a range of scientific and engineering disciplines.
 Our method has several advantages: first, we employ a maximum entropy approach, improving reproducibility of the learned source, as the maximum entropy source distribution is unique while the traditional source distribution estimation problem can be ill-posed.
-Second, our framework allows for sample-based optimization.
+Second, our method allows for sample-based optimization.
 In contrast to previous likelihood-based approaches, this scales more readily to higher dimensional problems, and can be applied to simulators without a tractable likelihood.
-We demonstrated the performance of our approach across a diverse suite of tasks, including deterministic and probabilistic simulators, low- and high-dimensional observation spaces, and a contemporary scientific task of estimating a source distribution for the single-compartment Hodgkin-Huxley model from a dataset of electrophysiological recordings.
+We demonstrated the performance of our approach across a diverse suite of tasks, including deterministic and probabilistic simulators, differentiable simulators and surrogate models, low- and high-dimensional observation spaces, and a contemporary scientific task of estimating a source distribution for the single-compartment Hodgkin-Huxley model from a dataset of electrophysiological recordings.
 Throughout our experiments, we have consistently found that our approach yields higher entropy sources without reducing the fidelity of simulations from the learned source.